 Abdominal bloating occurs when the abdomen fills with air or gas.
-This may cause the area to appear larger and feel hard to the touch or tight.
-The condition can cause discomfort and pain.
+This may cause the area to appear larger and feel tight or hard to the touch, which can cause discomfort and pain.

 Back pain and bloating can occur together in a number of conditions.
-Sometimes foods you eat that cause bloating can lead to gas pain that seems to radiate to your back.
+Sometimes eating high-fat or greasy foods may cause bloating that leads to gas and back pain.

 Other causes of abdominal bloating and back pain include: